Search

 What could happen to value stocks as rates rise?

-Inflation and interest rates have introduced a plot twist.
-As of late August 2022, the value index has a one-year return of 2.85% while its growth counterpart has a dismal -18.35% return.
+Inflation and interest rates have introduced a slight twist.
+As of late August 2023, the value index has a one-year return of 1.43%, while its growth counterpart has a dismal -1.06% return.

 Value investing can be a smart strategy in a high-inflation, high-interest-rate environment.
 Though all investments have risk, buying undervalued stocks of companies with strong business fundamentals can be less risky and costly than buying growth stocks.
-High interest rates can negatively impact the above-average growth of those companies that investors are banking on.
+High interest rates can harm the above-average growth of those companies investors are banking on.

 Factoring inflation into a stock's rate of return

-Watching your account values fluctuate greatly is certain to cause some financial anxiety.
-Don't make the mistake of exiting the stock market out of panic.
+Watching your account values fluctuate can cause some understandable financial anxiety, but avoid exiting the stock market out of panic.
 You could end up missing out on gains when markets rebound.
 A buy-and-hold strategy can pay off for you over the long term.

 Consider a dollar-cost averaging strategy to take some of the emotion out of investing.
-You won't continually second-guess yourself if you set up a way to automatically deposit a fixed amount of money into a stock every week or every month.
-Plus, the strategy can help reduce the effects of volatility because you'll purchase more shares when prices are low and fewer shares when prices are high.
+This is where you invest a set amount at fixed intervals.
+You can avoid second-guessing yourself if you automatically deposit a fixed amount of money into a stock every week or every month.
+Plus, the strategy can help reduce the effects of volatility because you can purchase more shares when prices are low and fewer shares when prices are high.

 Diversify & rebalance your portfolio

 Your investment portfolio isn't set and forget.
-Be sure to review how your investments are working for you with a financial advisor.
-If your original target allocations of stocks, bonds and cash have shifted in a way that no longer match your risk tolerance and investment objectives, it may be time to rebalance.
+Review how your investments are working for you with a financial advisor.
+If your original target allocations of stocks, bonds and cash have shifted in a way that no longer matches your risk tolerance and investment objectives, it may be time to rebalance.

-Clearly, inflation can add head-spinning complexity to investment decisions that can be hard to navigate in the best of times.
-Think about connecting with a financial advisor to gain personalized insights and guidance around helping to protect your stock market investments from inflation during this volatile time.
+Inflation can add complexity to investment decisions that can be hard to navigate in the best of times.
+Consider connecting with a Thrivent financial advisor to gain personalized insights and guidance.
+They can help you identify ways to help protect your stock investments from inflation during volatile times and keep your financial vision on track.

 Share